YousofHajHasan/Football__Possession/README.md

 ### Some Notes To Be Considered

-* I have created a simple scoreboard that appears on the top left of the video as you can see in the sample video.
+* I have created a simple scoreboard that appears on the top left of the video, as you can see in the sample video.
 That has the possession percentage of the teams with colors representing their shirt color.

-* I've added some videos for testing the model.
+* I've added some videos for testing the model in Videos Directory.

 * The run.py file requires input based on the teams in your video.
 To see a sample output, there's a default input commented in the run.py file.
 Don't forget to adjust it if needed.